ipikuka/unist-util-find-between-all/readme.md

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.
-As of now, that is Node.js 14.14+ and 16.0+.
+As of now, that is Node.js 16+.
 Our projects sometimes work with older versions, but this is not guaranteed.

 ## Related